BrahimAbdelli/devices-challenge/README.md

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).

 ## How to test the APIs
-go to devices-challenge and execute : npm run start:dev4
+go to devices-challenge and execute : npm run start:dev

 use postman to test the APIs, for example :
 Create Device :